jheagle/test-fs/MAIN.md

 2. ES6 modules: dist/*.mjs
 3. Bundles Browser file: browser/test-fs.js

+## Installation

+In your project's root directory, run: `npm install --save-dev test-filesystem` (or `yarn add --dev test-filesystem` if you use Yarn).

 ## Usage
 To use the temporary directory in tests.
 Do the following in your tests:
 ```js